On the number of $k$-full integers between three successive $k$-th powers: Abstract

 \section{Abstract}

 Let $k\geq2$ be an integer.
-The aim of this paper is to investigate the distribution of $k$-full integers in consecutive intervals determined by three successive $k$th powers.
+The aim of this paper is to investigate the distribution of $k$-full integers between three successive $k$-th powers.
 More precisely, for any integers $\ell,m\ge0$, we establish the explicit asymptotic density for the set of integers $n$ such that the intervals $(n^k, (n+1)^k)$ and $((n+1)^k, (n+2)^k)$ contain exactly $\ell$ and $m$ $k$-full integers, respectively.
-As an application, we prove that there are infinitely many integers $n$ for which the interval $(n^k,(n+2)^k)$ contains no $k$-full integer other than the central $k$th power $(n+1)^k$, thereby providing a more general answer to Shiu's question.
+As an application, we prove that there are infinitely many triples of successive $k$-th powers in the sequence of $k$-full integers, thereby providing a more general answer to Shiu's question.